Michael Williams (Henry V)

 After Agincourt, the victorious King is in a playful mood, and he presents Williams' glove to Fluellen, the Welsh captain, pretending it is a French trophy.
 When Williams strikes Fluellen to settle the score of the previous night, Fluellen threatens Williams with treason.
-The King separates them with apologies to Fluellen and promises of gold to Williams for showing honor and bravery.
+The King separates them with apologies to Fluellen and promises of gold to Williams for showing honour and bravery.
 Fluellen tries to add a small amount to Williams' purse, but Michael Williams replies to him, "I will none of your money."

 In his review of Laurence Olivier's version in 1944, reviewer James Agee calls this exchange "the most inspired part" of the play, as Michael Williams presents the only challenge to Henry in any way, and almost the only personal conflict.
 Williams' bravery and intelligence is shown as a spur to Henry's own conscience.

 In the 1989 film adaptation of Henry V, Williams was played by the British actor Michael Williams.
 In this version, there is a wordless scene after Agincourt in which the King simply gives the glove to Williams, who initially looks thankful but then shocked as he realizes he has quarreled with the King.
 The character also appears in the 1990 Star Trek: The Next Generation episode "The Defector", in Data's holodeck re-enactment of Act IV, Scene I, played under heavy makeup by Patrick Stewart, who had asked to portray Williams or John Bates due to his unabashed love of Shakespeare.